 In AppSource, select Dynamics 365 - Gamification.

-Sign in to your Dynamics 365 (online) system admin account, if you aren't already signed in.
+Sign in to your Dynamics 365 for Customer Engagement system admin account, if you aren't already signed in.

 Click Get to start installing the solution.

-Review and accept the disclaimer and the terms to add Gamification to Dynamics 365 (online).
+Review and accept the disclaimer and the terms of service.

-It might take a few minutes for the solution to be installed in Dynamics 365 (online).
+It might take a few minutes for the solution to be installed.

-When you install Gamification, a security role called Game Manager is created in Dynamics 365 (online).
-System admins can assign this security role to Dynamics 365 (online) users who the admins want to enable to create KPIs for Gamification in Dynamics 365 (online).
+When you install Gamification, a security role called Game Manager is created in Dynamics 365.
+System admins can assign this security role to users who the admins want to enable to create KPIs.

 More information: Available security roles in Gamification